peterahrens/PigeonArtifactPLDI2022/README.txt

 directory in the artifact, and we expect them to be built locally.

     - `julia` 1.7.2 is our chosen version of the julia programming language.
-    You can build by running `sh build_julia.sh` from the toplevel directory.
+    You can build by running the `build_julia.sh` script from the toplevel directory.
 Julia contains a README explaining build steps in detail.
 Add `julia/julia` to the `PATH`.

-    - taco is the project that writes the tensor expressions we autotune.
+    - `taco` is the project that writes the tensor expressions we autotune.
 We have included a special version of taco that contains some interface modifications needed to replicate our results.
-You can build by running `sh build_taco.sh` from the toplevel directory.
+You can build by running the `build_taco.sh` script from the toplevel directory.
 The taco directory contains a README explaining build steps in detail.
 You'll need to install `cmake` for this step.
 Add `taco/build/lib` to the `LD_LIBRARY_PATH`.

     - `Pigeon.jl` is the julia project which contains our autotuner implementation.
-You can download project dependencies by running `sh build_project.sh` from the toplevel directory.
+You can download project dependencies by running the `build_project.sh` script from the toplevel directory.
 For those familiar with Julia, the project dependencies for all the julia scripts are contained in the `Project.toml` and `Manifest.toml` files in the toplevel directory, including a dependency on the locally developed package `Pigeon.jl`.
 Set `JULIA_PROJECT` to the location of the toplevel directory.
     If you'd like, set `JULIA_DEPOT_PATH` to a good place to put julia project dependencies.

 #---------------------------#
 | Step-by-Step Instructions |
 #---------------------------#

-3. Run the `run.sh` script to autotune and benchmark a subset of our test kernels.
+3. Run the `run.sh` script from the toplevel directory to autotune and benchmark a subset of our test kernels.

 4. Run the `analysis.sh` script to interpret the results and compare to Figures 6 and 7 in the paper.